 ZipJob Review: Our Experience

-My expert writer asked relevant questions that contributed to enhancing my resume while not taking up much of my time.
-She was polite, professional and knowledgeable.
+My expert writer was polite, professional and knowledgeable.
+She asked relevant questions that contributed to enhancing my resume while not taking up much of my time.
+In fact, the whole process required very little input from me – it was very slick and efficient.

 Most importantly, the ZipJob version of my resume looked and sounded fantastic.
 There was a small glitch when I first received it, in that the writer had added the LinkedIn profile address of a different person with the same name as me, but she quickly sent me the corrected version as soon as I raised this.